Details of some other Southern TV black.white programmes in chronological order

 Background- a series of documentary programmes originally titled Southern Affairs.
 This had included a special (local??) programme on Space (Dec 1960) with Geoffrey Pardoe talking to Eastleigh MP David Price, Lord Hailsham and Bernard Lovell.
 The series also included fourteen programmes on The Seven Ages of Man, with Barry Westwood, as well as three profiles of local towns: Portsmouth, Southampton and Brighton.
 In August 1961 the series was renamed, and the plan was to devote two conecutive programmes to a topic.

 August 18th and 25th 1961 it was The Mystique of Money.
 On March 2nd and 9th 1962 the two 30 minute programmes investigated progress on the Hovercraft.
-A group of three programmes was also shown by Anglia and included Under or Over (April 30th 1962) dealing with the merits of a Channel Tunnel or Bridge.
-The second programme on May 7th was about the probation service.
+On January 5th, 12th and 19th 1962 the series was subtitled Bridge or Tunnel?
+Barry Westwood presented personalities connected with both proposals for a Channel crossing.
+Director: Terry Yarwood (These three programmes were also shown by Anglia that April.)
+On May 7th Background was about the probation service.
 Presented by Barry Westwood and directed by Terry Yarwood.
-The success of the series led to its continuation in a Tuesday slot through the year, George Egan taking over direction on and from the Dec 11th edition
+The success of the series led to its continuation in a Tuesday slot through the year, George Egan taking over direction on and from the Dec 11th edition.
+A variation of the programme was Generations Apart which began on Sept 17th 1963, again hosted by Barry Westwood, and directed by George Egan.
+The format was two segments, firstly with a person experienced in their profession, secondly a group of youngsters working in the same sphere

 Three of a Kind (June 18th 1962) marked the debut of Jon Pertwee's long running association with Southern TV.
 This was a guitar series, and apparently on this show Pertwee played the guitar.
 Resident hosts were Dorita y Pepe and Wout Steenhuis.
 Director: Peter Frazer-Jones.
 The series did well in the Southern TAM ratings, and was also networked to Grampian TV